 Electronic: Statements will be transmitted to a third-party for processing.

 Generating your patient billing on a regular schedule will help you stay on top of your patient receivables, and give your practice the cash flow it needs to keep growing.
-To make sure you’re tracking all your revenue, check out our post, Grow Your Practice: Don’t Let Revenue Slip Through The Cracks.
+To make sure you’re tracking all your revenue, check out our post, Tracking Revenue: Reports for Every Stage of the Cycle

 Need help troubleshooting a billing issue or error message?
 Feel free to chat or call.